-My furniture is inspired by the timeless designs found in Prairie School stained glass windows.
+My furniture is inspired by the timeless compositions found in Prairie School stained glass windows.
+Prairie School architecture was popularized in the mid-west in the early 20th century, and I enjoy how they could make such intricate designs made out of simple shapes.
 These stained glass designs have a unique way of breaking up a space and introducing interesting eye movement for the viewer.
-I've worked to combine these beloved design concepts and use them to make artwork that is functional.
+I've worked to combine these beloved design concepts and use them to make 3 dimensional artwork that is functional.
+My goal is to produce timeless, innovative, handcrafted artwork.

 When not making furniture and artwork, I can be found making the most of the outdoor activities in Minnesota.
-I make my best effort to enjoy our long winters spending time teaching alpine skiing lessons, playing beer league hockey, or just getting out in the snow with my kids.
-Other times of year give me a great opportunity to get out on the lakes, ride bicycles, or go on an adventure traveling the world with friends and family.
+I make my best effort to enjoy our long winters spending time teaching skiing lessons at a local ski hill, playing beer league hockey, or ice skating on one of the ponds nearby.
+Other seasons give me a great opportunity to get out on our many lakes, ride bicycles on the trails, or go on an adventure traveling the world with friends and family.

 Shows I've participated in -

-Minnesota Woodworking Guild - 2025 Northern Woods Show
+Minnesota Woodworkers Guild - 2025 Northern Woods Show

 2025 Juried Exhibition - Carnegie Art Center